 Working with Bitmap and Vector Graphics

 Your presentation content is solid and now you’re ready for the graphic sizzle.
 Adding pictures in PowerPoint is relatively easy.
 But which pictures?
 And what formats?
-There are two fundamental types of computer graphic images: Bitmap and Vector.

 In Bitmap graphics, an image is displayed on the screen as a collection of tiny squares called pixels, which together form a pattern.
 Bitmap images- sometimes called Raster images- are the most commonly used graphic type.
 Nearly all photographs and images on the internet are Bitmaps.
 Here are some hallmarks of bitmap graphics: